-Carbon calculators are critical for empowering individuals to reduce their environmental impacts effectively.
+Carbon calculators, like the one at Nature.org, are critical for empowering individuals to reduce their environmental impacts effectively.
 Yet, they’re not all made equally.
 Even calculators belonging to prominent carbon offset companies, such as the Nature.org carbon calculator, have room for improvement.

 A good carbon footprint calculator encompasses various options to determine how many greenhouse gasses (GHGs) your lifestyle is contributing to the atmosphere.
 This figure is then used as a good indicator of environmental damage, as GHGs cause global warming, which then ravages ecosystems.

-Therefore, needing a carbon calculator that has accurate results is crucial to the fight against climate change.
+Therefore, a carbon calculator that has accurate results is crucial to the fight against climate change.

 The Value of The Nature Conservancy’s Carbon Calculator